 We don't let the phone out of our hands.
 The average person spends 2 hours and 24 minutes on social media every day.
 That's about three days a month.

 Social media sites today are not just pictures of food, holiday photos, memes, and kitties.
 They are a powerful tool that corporations use in their promotional strategies.
+Every post, comment, and message you send contributes to your digital footprint, a permanent record of your online presence that employers, clients, and colleagues can and do review.

 We're not Google, but we know a lot about professional online communication.
 Today, we will discuss the following: